 Seiridium Canker/Dieback: In the Southeast, this disease is caused most often by the fungus Seiridium unicorne.
 Generally speaking, cankers are dark, oval or elongated lesions that are usually dry, may be sunken with a raised edge, and are surrounded by living tissue.
 More specifically, Seiridium cankers form on stems, branches and in branch axils.
 They are often thinly elongated, shallow, and the surrounding bark shows a dark brown to purplish discoloration.
 A single Seiridium canker does not enlarge to girdle a branch.
 Instead, multiple cankers form around a branch, reducing water flow significantly.
 In addition, the cankers are often accompanied by an extensive flow of resin from cracks in the bark.
 However, resin flow by itself is not a defining characteristic of this disease as it often occurs in otherwise healthy Leyland cypresses.
 A shallow cut at the site of the canker typically reveals tissue beneath the bark that is reddish to brown in color and sticky.
 Branches affected by Seiridium canker experience dieback.
 They are often yellow to grayish tan to reddish brown in color and usually appear randomly distributed on the tree.
 When a cankered branch has only recently shown a change in color, needles will fall off easily when a hand is run along the branch.
 Generally, the discolored branches are the symptom noticed first.
 If the fungus gets into the main trunk, it can kill the entire tree.

-Oozing sap on left, branch dieback on right are symptoms of Seridium canker and dieback.
+Oozing sap on left and branch dieback on right are symptoms of Seridium canker and dieback.

 Credit: J. Williams-Woodward, Univ. of Georgia